Competitive Drive: Hutchinson’s Wright keeps running up WSU legacy

 WICHITA, Kan.
 (KSNW) – Yazmin Wright started running cross country to stay in shape for track season.
 As it turns out, she’s a good distance runner and is shaping into being one of the best in Shockers history.

 Wright nearly never started distance running.
-She went out for the sports in middle school, but not on her own choice.
+Instead, she went out for sports in middle school but not on her own choice.

 A love for a sport that has paid off.
 Last month, Wright won the American Athletic Conference title race by 15 seconds.
 Her overall time was 21 minutes 3.3 seconds.